lfu1975/Cleandata-week-4-Assignment/codebook.md

-Activitylabel column has 6 types as listed below.
+"Activitylabel" column has 6 types as listed below.

 1. WALKING